btemel/btemel.github.io/_pages/about.md

 * Cryptocurrency Arbitrage Bots
 * Learning new hot topics about my research interests

 I will try to update this page as I find a chance.
-Still, you can see my resume from the CV tab.
+Still, you can see my updated resume from the CV tab.
 If you want to get in touch, I will be on the other side of the line.
 With all the best wishes.